 31. Day-Ahead Market

-The DAM consists of the following functions performed in sequence: the MPM, IFM, and RUC.
+The DAM consists of the following functions performed in sequence: Bid submission and validation, the IFM MPM, IFM, RUC MPM, and RUC.

-Scheduling Coordinators may submit Bids for Energy, Ancillary Services and RUC for an applicable Trading Day.
-The CAISO shall issue Schedules for all Supply and Demand, including Participating Load, Reliability Demand Response Resources, and Proxy Demand Resources, pursuant to their Bids as provided in this Section 31.
+Scheduling Coordinators may submit Energy Bids, Ancillary Services Bids, RUC Availability Bids, and Imbalance Reserves Bids for an applicable Trading Day.
+The CAISO issues Schedules for all Supply and Demand, including Participating Load, Reliability Demand Response Resources, and Proxy Demand Resources, pursuant to their Bids as provided in this Section 31.
+The CAISO also issues RUC Awards and Imbalance Reserves Awards to Scheduling Coordinators pursuant to their RUC Availability Bids and Imbalance Reserves Bids, respectively, as provided in this Section 31.

 31.1 Bid Submission and Validation in the Day-Ahead Market

 Bids, including Self-Schedules and Ancillary Services Bids, and Submissions to Self-Provide an Ancillary Service shall be submitted pursuant to the submission rules specified in Section 30.
-There is a single Bid submission in which Scheduling Coordinators’ Bids are used for purposes of the DAM, which includes the MPM, the IFM and RUC.
+There is a single Bid submission in which Scheduling Coordinators’ Bids are used for purposes of the DAM, which includes the IFM MPM, the IFM, the RUC MPM, and RUC.
 Scheduling Coordinators may submit Bids for the DAM as early as seven (7) days prior to the applicable Trading Day up to Market Close of the DAM for the applicable Trading Day.
 The CAISO will validate all Bids submitted to the DAM pursuant to the procedures set forth in Section 30.7.
 Scheduling Coordinators must submit Bids for participation in the IFM for Resource Adequacy Capacity as required in Section 40.

-31.2 Day-Ahead MPM Process
+31.2 IFM MPM Process

-After the Market Close of the DAM, and after the CAISO has validated the Bids pursuant to Section 30.7, the CAISO will perform the MPM process, which is a single market run that occurs prior to the IFM Market Clearing run.
-The Day-Ahead MPM process determines which Bids need to be mitigated to the applicable Default Energy Bids in the IFM pursuant to Section 31.2.3.
-For Maximum Net Dependable Capacity of Legacy RMR Units, Bids will be mitigated to the RMR Proxy Bids pursuant to Section 31.2.3.
-The Day-Ahead MPM process optimizes resources to meet Demand reflected in Demand Bids, including Export Bids and Virtual Demand Bids, and to procure one hundred (100) percent of Ancillary Services requirements based on Supply Bids submitted to the DAM.
+After the Market Close of the DAM, the CAISO has validated the Bids pursuant to Section 30.7, and after the CAISO conducts the EDAM RSE, the CAISO performs the IFM MPM process, which is a single market run that occurs prior to the IFM Market Clearing run.
+The IFM MPM process determines, pursuant to Section 31.2.3, which Energy Bids need to be mitigated to the applicable Default Energy Bids and which Imbalance Reserves Bids for IRU need to be mitigated to the IRU Default Availability Bid in the IFM.
+For Maximum Net Dependable Capacity of Legacy RMR Units, Energy Bids will be mitigated to the RMR Proxy Bids pursuant to Section 31.2.3.
+The IFM MPM process optimizes resources to meet Demand reflected in Demand Bids, including Export Bids and Virtual Demand Bids, targets procurement of one hundred (100) percent of Imbalance Reserves requirements based on Bids submitted to the DAM, and to procure one hundred (100) percent of Ancillary Services requirements based on Supply Bids submitted to the DAM.
 Virtual Bids and Bids from Demand Response Resources, Hybrid Resources, and Participating Load are considered in the MPM process, but are not subject to Bid mitigation.
 Energy storage resources whose PMax is less than five (5) MW are considered in the MPM process, but not subject to Bid mitigation.
-Bids from Participating Load resources that are not subject to Bid mitigation will also be considered in the MPM process.
+Bids from Participating Load resources that are not subject to Bid mitigation will also be considered in the IFM MPM process.
 Bids from resources comprised of multiple technologies that include Non-Generator Resources will remain to be subject to all applicable market power mitigation under the CAISO Tariff, including Local Market Power Mitigation.
-The mitigated or unmitigated Bids and RMR Proxy Bids identified in the MPM process for all resources that cleared in the MPM are then passed to the IFM.
-The CAISO performs the MPM process for the DAM for the twenty-four (24) hours of the targeted Trading Day.
+The mitigated or unmitigated Bids and RMR Proxy Bids identified in the IFM MPM process for all resources that cleared in the IFM MPM are then passed to the IFM.
+The CAISO performs the IFM MPM process for the IFM for the twenty-four (24) hours of the targeted Trading Day.

-31.2.1 The Market Power Mitigation Process
+31.2.1 Determining Competitive and Non-Competitive Congestion Components in the IFM